clavilho/clavilho/README.md

 In my free time I like to play online Games (🎮), to watch movies (🎞️) and series (📺), to read books (📚), to listen to music (🎵).

-:blue_heart: Techs: C#, JavaScript, Java, HTML/CSS...
+:blue_heart: Techs: TypeScript, JavaScript, Java, HTML/CSS, Angular...

-:books: Estudando JavaScript, TypeScript, Angular e Ionic... :heart: (Learning about JavaScript, TypeScript, Angular e Ionic..).
+:books: Estudando JavaScript, TypeScript, Angular... :heart:

 Would you like to find me?